 A Director at Murphy Oil (MUR) is Buying Shares

-Today, a Director at Murphy Oil (MUR), Robert Madison Murphy, bought shares of MUR for $1.01M.
+Yesterday, a Director at Murphy Oil (MUR), Neal Schmale, bought shares of MUR for $139K.

-This is Murphy’s first Buy trade following 14 Sell transactions.
-Following this transaction Robert Madison Murphy’s holding in the company was increased by 6.67% to a total of $16.22 million.
+Following this transaction Neal Schmale’s holding in the company was increased by 16.47% to a total of $1.16 million.
+In addition to Neal Schmale, 4 other MUR executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $39.87K worth of MUR shares and purchased $1.01M worth of MUR shares.
-The insider sentiment on Murphy Oil has been negative according to 58 insider trades in the past three months.
+In the last 30 days, insiders have sold $39.87K worth of MUR shares and purchased $1.67M worth of MUR shares.
+The insider sentiment on Murphy Oil has been neutral according to 61 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.